The world’s most complete database of Brazilian Jiu-Jitsu concepts. Over 100 mental models so far and counting!

 Ensure you have low-commitment strategies for the engagement phase. - Path of Least Resistance

-Go around obstacles rather than through them. - Phases of Guard
+Go around obstacles rather than through them. - Pattern Interrupts

 Guard has three distinct phases: engagement, maintenance, and retention.
 Know the right strategy for each. - Phases of Passing